MicrosoftDocs/well-architected/well-architected/cost/provision-webapps.md

 ---
 title: Web application cost estimates
-description: Learn about the costs determine the total cost of a web app in the Azure Web Apps feature of Azure Web Service and how to use the Azure pricing calculator.
+description: Learn about the costs that determine the total cost of a web app in the Azure Web Apps feature of Azure Web Service and how to use the Azure pricing calculator.
 author: martinekuan
 ms.author: martinek
 ms.date: 04/13/2023